 Part A: Should You Enroll If You’re Still Working?

-- It may act as secondary coverage for hospital stays
+It may act as secondary coverage for hospital stays.

 But be careful if you have an HSA.
-Once you enroll in any part of Medicare, you can no longer contribute to your Health Savings Account—and neither can your employer.
+Once you enroll in any part of Medicare, you can no longer contribute to your Health Savings Account, and neither can your employer.
 You may want to delay Part A if HSA contributions are important to you.

 Part B: This Is Where Most Mistakes Happen

-Part D: Prescription Drug Coverage Has a Stricter Clock
+Part D: Prescription Drug Coverage Has A Stricter Clock

 To avoid the Part D penalty, you need to maintain creditable drug coverage—meaning it’s at least as good as Medicare’s standard.